-Mammals include Oncilla (Leopardus tigrinus), which is listed as Vulnerable on the IUCN Red List, and Pacayita Reserve provides good habitat for one of the few Puma (Felis concolor) populations found in western Honduras.
+Mammals include Oncilla or Tiger Cat (Leopardus tigrinus), which is listed as Vulnerable on the IUCN Red List, and Pacayita Reserve provides good habitat for one of the few Puma (Felis concolor) populations found in western Honduras.

 Geoffroy’s Spider Monkey (Ateles geoffroyi), listed as Endangered on the IUCN Red List, is also found here.
 So too are Nine-banded Armadillo (Dasypus novemcinctus), Spotted Paca (Cuniculus paca), Central-America Agouti (Dasyprocta punctate) and Northern Racoon (Procyon lotor).

 The venomous Pit Viper (Atropoides species, probably Atropoides nummifer) is also present and it is likely that the rare Guatemalan Spikethumb Frog (Plectrohyla guatemalensis), listed as Critically Endangered on the IUCN Red List, may also be found within the Volcán Pacayita Reserve.
 Due to the lack of biological surveys, it is likely that these forests contain many other vulnerable species, particularly amphibians.